cngsmith/roses_and_maps/README.md

 Task 2:

-I use input() as a parameter input system.
-I will also plan to add tests, like assert statements, within my code.
+I use input() as a parameter input system, and have added assert statements to act as tests within my code.

 ## installation instructions: